MahmoudNasser01/django_simple_notification/pip_deployment/README.md

 # configration

-Note: make sure that django chanels is up and runnnig and also you django serves under ASGI check this [url](https://channels.readthedocs.io/en/stable/installation.html) to configure django channels in your project
+Note: make sure that django channels is up and running and also you django serves under ASGI check this [url](https://channels.readthedocs.io/en/stable/installation.html) to configure django channels in your project

 in ``settings.py``